Mammoth OT Zach Hanson Decides!!

 After an extra day of consideration, Zach Hanson the massive 6-foot-8, 310 pound offensive tackle from Sacramento City JUCO in California said where he'll play college ball Monday.

 "I committed to Kansas State this afternoon," said Hanson.
 "It was a very tough choice, but it's where I felt most comfortable."

-Hanson stated that there were other schools in the picture but it came down between two schools, South Florida and Kansas State where he made recent trips to both campuses, and enjoyed both visits.
+Hanson stated there were other schools in the picture, but it came down between two schools, South Florida and Kansas State where he made recent trips to both campuses, and enjoyed both visits.

 Once he got home Hanson needed time to sit down with his parents and sort things out before making his decision, and then informing coaches from both schools.

 Hanson is finishing up summer school in Sacramento, and will join the KS in late July early August after he gets his AA degree.
-Once eligible, Zach will have 4 years to play 3.
+Once eligible, Zach will have four years to play three.

 Big 12 Football Roundup: Week 3 Top StoriesAll you need to know about Big 12 teams leading into Week Three of the college football season.

 Big 12 Recruiting Notebook (9/15/16)News, notes and recruiting scoop out of the Big 12...

 Big 12 Power Rankings: Week 2A look at the Big 12 Power Rankings after two weeks of play

 Big 12 bowl predictions after Week 2TCU goes down and loses its spot in the College Football Playoff, but another team from the conference steps in.